negpo/Massa/README.md

 ![Alt-текст](https://user-images.githubusercontent.com/23629420/163015058-d2d07eff-2eb5-4cad-9e17-526ca4219f1c.png)

 *Go to Logs.
 Deploing of node takes about of ***5 minutes***.
-Then,go to window logs, get information about the work massa-client.
+Then, go to window logs, get information about the work massa-client.
 The hash of the transaction that needs to be submitted to MassaBot (Discord) to register for the rewards program will be displayed in ***last line***.

 ![Alt-текст](https://user-images.githubusercontent.com/23629420/163021720-7b7a7779-eb68-440a-93a0-6effa37f29d8.png)